 Turn off the main stopcock immediately to stop the water flow.¹ Switch off the central heating and water heating system, open all the taps to drain the system, and move valuables away from the affected area if safe to do so.

-If water is near electrics, turn off the consumer unit.
-Then call a qualified emergency plumber.
-Document the damage with photographs before any repair work begins if it is safe to do so.
+If water is near electrics, do not touch switches, sockets or the consumer unit while standing in water — turn off the electricity at the consumer unit **only if it is safe to do so**.
+If the consumer unit is wet or you cannot reach it safely, stay clear and call for emergency help.⁶ Then call a qualified emergency plumber.
+Document the damage with photographs before any repair work begins, if safe to do so.

 In Victorian terraces across Peckham, Camberwell and Nunhead, the stopcock is often located under the kitchen sink or in a hall cupboard — though exact locations vary by property.